prakosogalih/prakosogalih.github.io/about.markdown

 ## About Me

 Hello!
-I'm **Prakosogalih**, a full-stack developer passionate about building elegant solutions to complex problems.
+I'm **Prakosogalih**, an automation engineer passionate about streamlining processes and building intelligent systems.

 ### Background

-With experience in web development and software engineering, I enjoy working across the entire technology stack.
-I believe in continuous learning and sharing knowledge with the community.
+With expertise in automation engineering, I specialize in designing and implementing solutions that improve efficiency, reduce manual work, and enhance system reliability.
+I'm dedicated to leveraging modern tools and technologies to solve real-world automation challenges.

 ### Interests

+- ⚙️ Process Automation & Optimization
+- 🤖 Robotic Process Automation (RPA)
+- 🧪 Test Automation & QA Engineering
-- 💻 Web Development (Frontend & Backend)
+- 📊 Infrastructure & DevOps Automation
-- 🔧 Software Architecture & Design Patterns
+- 🔧 System Integration & Orchestration
-- 📚 Open Source Contributions
-- 🚀 Modern Development Tools & Practices
+- 💡 Continuous Improvement & Best Practices
-- 🌐 Building User-Centric Applications

 ### This Blog

-I started this blog to document my learning journey and share practical insights on development topics.
-Whether you're a beginner or an experienced developer, I hope you find valuable content here.
+I started this blog to share practical insights and best practices in automation engineering.
+From workflow optimization to technical deep-dives, I document solutions, lessons learned, and innovations in the automation space.
+Whether you're new to automation or looking to advance your expertise, I hope you find valuable content here.

 ### Let's Connect